10bo/covid-pass-harvester/README.md

 * ✅ Implement decoding of QR code data to a JSON object
 * ⏳ New project logo.
 * ⏳ Create admin web interface.
-* Implement ability to continuously scan QR code on client-side web app.
+* ✅ Implement ability to continuously scan QR code on client-side web app.
 * Implement client COVID status indication on web UI.
 * Implement server API endpoint which will accept QR data.
 * Implement ability for server to send result to database (MySQL or SQLite).
 * Improve popularity the project (social media etc.) and highlight benefits to businesses.
 * Implement export to CSV & client-side filter.
+* Verify QR signature.

 ## License